TennisVisuals/TMX_docs/index.md

 ## Tournament Management

-[CourtHive/TMX](https://courthive.com/tmx) is an open platform for Tennis Tournament Management; it is implemented as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_Web_Apps){:target="_ blank"} and runs in Chrome, Firefox and Opera, even when there is no internet connection.
+[CourtHive/TMX](https://courthive.com/tmx) is an open platform for Tennis Tournament Management; it is implemented as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_Web_Apps){:target="_ blank"} and runs in Chrome, Opera, Safari and Firefox, even when there is no internet connection.

-TMX is designed to work standalone or to integrate with existing player registration and ranking systems.
+TMX is designed to work standalone or to integrate with existing player registration, rating and ranking systems.

 ## Eyes On Court

 Part of the vision of the CourtHive ecosystem is that anyone who is present at a tennis event can contribute in some way to enhancing the tournament experience.

-[CourtHive/Mobile](https://courthive.com/mobile) was an early experiment in live broadcasting of a single tennis match that will be greatly expanded in the future as it is integrated with the [CourtHive/TMX](https://courthive.com/tmx) and [CourtHive/Live](https://courthive.com/Live).
+[CourtHive/Mobile](https://courthive.com/mobile) was an early experiment in live broadcasting of a single tennis match and has recently been integrated with CourtHive/TMX and CourtHive/Live.
+It is now possible to delegate matches from CourtHive/TMX directly to CourtHive/Mobile, and for point-by-point scores to appear directly on CourtHive/Live as well as in the tournament organizer's console in CourtHive/TMX.

 __Crowdsourced scoring__ (with geofencing) can enable more efficient scheduling.